 The Group has three reportable segments, as described below, which are the Group's strategic divisions.
 The strategic divisions offer different products and services and are managed separately because they require different technology and marketing strategies.
-For each of the strategic divisions, the Group's Chief Executive Officer (CEO) reviews internal management reports monthly.
+For each of the strategic divisions, the Chief Operating Decision Maker (CODM) reviews internal management reports monthly.
 The following summary describes the operations in each of the Group's reportable segments:

-- Food includes manufacturing and distributing flour, flour by-products and rice. - Animal feed includes manufacturing and distribution of feed products for animals. - Other operations include the purchase and sale of imported dry goods and grain.
+- · Food includes manufacturing and distribution of flour, milled cereals and dry mixes. - · Animal feed includes manufacturing and distribution of feed products for animals. - · Other operations include the purchase and sale of imported dry goods, rice and oil.

 Information regarding the results of each reportable segment is included below.
-Performance is measured based on segment gross profit, as included in the internal management reports that are reviewed by the Group's CEO.
+Performance is measured based on segment gross profit, as included in the Internal management reports that are reviewed by the Chief Operating Decision Maker (CODM).
 Segment profit is used to measure performance as management believes that such information is the most relevant in evaluating the results of certain segments relative to other entities that operate within these industries.

-Financial information regarding assets and liabilities by operating segment is not reported on a regular basis to the Group's CEO.
+Financial information regarding assets and liabilities by operating segment is not reported on a regular basis to the Chief Operating Decision Maker (CODM).